flittle8/cupper/content/patterns/epub 2 to epub 3/create-pagelist.md

 To run it, go to Plugins in the menu bar, select Edit and then PageList.
 If it runs successfully, you'll receive a message that page number targets were found, and the NCX file was updated.

+Open up the NCX file, and, voilà, there's now a page list!

+Time to to {{% pattern "Create an EPUB 3" %}}.

 {{% /expandable %}}

 ## Create a page list manually